borja-rojano/mongo/readme.md

 To show a nice parsed view of the documents found use `find().pretty()`.

+#### Counting documents
+To get a count of the documents found, instead of the cursor(see below), you can  run `db.myCollection.find({'name':'Borja', 'age':39}).count()`.

 #### Cursors
 Remember that what you get from this query is just a cursor to the first of the documents matching the query.

+#### Finding documents with conditions including nested documents.
+We can use the dot syntax for finding documents with a condition that includes an entry in a nested document.
+For example, if we have a `{"user": {"name":"Borja", ....}, ....}` where the `name` property is in a `user` field we can run:

+`db.myCollection.find({'user.name':'Borja', 'age':39}).count()`

+#### Equality matches in arrays
+When we have a document structure where one key `actors` has an array of values `'actors': ['Van Damme', ...,'Bruce Lee'] ` we can run a normal query like

+`db.myCollection.find({'actors':'Bruce Lee'})` and it will find all documents which lists at least `Bruce Lee` as an actor.

+Bear in mind that using array notation will only find *exact ordered matches*.
+For example `db.myCollection.find({'actors':['Van Damme', 'Bruce Lee'])` would not find a document with both actors where Bruce is listed before jean-Claud.

+#### Specific position in an array
+If we want to find only the movies where Bruce Lee is listed in the first position of the array we can use the dot notation with the index of the position that we are interested in.

+`db.myCollection.find({'actors.0':'Bruce Lee'})`

+### Projections
+To reduce the size of the data we get from the database we can use projections.
+It limits the fields that are returned from the found documents.

+Projections are passed as the second argument to the `find` command.

+`db.myCollection.find({'actors':'Bruce Lee'}, {'Title':1})`

+When we pass the projection, only the fields explicitly activated will be returned, with the exception of the `_id` field that is always returned unless we set it to 0.

+If we pass only fields with a value of 0, we are getting the full document minus those explicitly excluded fields.

+## Database Management

 ### Extracting Data From a Dump
 First you need to have the MongoDb server running, with `mongod`.